-The AMS Short Course on the Geostationary Operational Environmental Satellite (GOES)-R capabilities, products and applications will be held on 14 June 2016 preceding the 44th AMS Conference on Broadcast Meteorology in Austin, Texas.
-Preliminary programs, registration, hotel, and general information will be posted on the AMS Web site (www.ametsoc.org).
+The AMS Short Course on the Geostationary Operational Environmental Satellite (GOES)-R capabilities, products and applications was held on 14 June 2016 preceding the 44th AMS Conference on Broadcast Meteorology in Austin, Texas.

-Please join us for a short course on the next-generation GOES-R series.
-This short course will provide information on the improved GOES-R Series instruments, including the Advanced Baseline Imager (ABI) and the Geostationary Lightning Mapper (GLM).
-The course will focus on the suite of new GOES-R products and their applications for improved environmental observations, forecasts and warnings.
-These new measurements will offer the broadcaster unprecedented information to showcase many environmental phenomena.
-Short-course participants will have the opportunity for hands-on experience with proxy and simulated GOES-R products and capabilities.
+This short course was on the next-generation GOES-R series.
+This short course provided information on the improved GOES-R Series instruments, including the Advanced Baseline Imager (ABI) and the Geostationary Lightning Mapper (GLM).
+The course focused on the suite of new GOES-R products and their applications for improved environmental observations, forecasts and warnings.
+These new measurements offer the broadcaster unprecedented information to showcase many environmental phenomena.
+Short-course participants had the opportunity for hands-on experience with proxy and simulated GOES-R products and capabilities.

-The course format will consist of a balanced mix of presentations and hands-on exercises demonstrating the applications of the new GOES-R products.
+The course format consisted of a balanced mix of presentations and hands-on exercises demonstrating the applications of the new GOES-R products.

-Instructors include Tim Schmit (NOAA/NESDIS), Mat Gunshor (UW-Madison/CIMSS), Chris Schmidt (UW-Madison/CIMSS), Scott Lindstrom (UW-Madison/CIMSS), Jordan Gerth (UW-Madison/CIMSS), , and Jim Gurka (CICS/ U.MD).
+Instructors included Tim Schmit (NOAA/NESDIS), Mat Gunshor (UW-Madison/CIMSS), Chris Schmidt (UW-Madison/CIMSS), Scott Lindstrom (UW-Madison/CIMSS), Jordan Gerth (UW-Madison/CIMSS), , and Jim Gurka (CICS/ U.MD).

 For more information please contact Jim Gurka: [email protected]